 Introducing a Management System to an organisation is a great way to improve efficiency.
 Management Systems aim to provide a standard way of working, allowing organisations to identify more efficient ways of working and put processes in place that help them run more smoothly.

-There are a wide range of ISO Standards available to cater for all industries and business types, but the Quality Management System ISO 9001 can be particularly useful when looking to improve efficiency within a business.
+There are a wide range of ISO Standards available, to cater for all industries and business types, but the Quality Management Standard, ISO 9001 can be particularly useful when looking to improve efficiency within a business.
 ISO 9001 focuses on improving quality in order to consistently meet customer needs and expectations which in turn will help you save money, do more business and drive up profits.
 It does this by standardising operations and adjusting complex or inefficient processes which can lead to errors and damage a business and its reputation.

 It’s important for any businesses operating a Management System - no matter which Standard they choose - to align it with their short and long term strategic goals to ensure the changes made are the correct ones.
 This includes ensure that systems and processes are continually improving by making adjustments where necessary.
 ISO Certified businesses work with an external auditor to get an independent opinion on their progress towards this goal.